 1. Resistance grid—supply a resistance grid, which gives the relative cost of moving through each cell.
 Note, in contrast to the resistance table in which the costs are assigned based on patch type, the resistance grid can take on any cost values independent of the corresponding patch type.
 Thus, the use of a resistance grid affords the user complete flexibility in defining costs.

 1. Next, define the kernel.
 Specifically, select the standard kernel shape and size.
-Currently, the only kernel shape option is Gaussian (i.e., bell-shaped), but ultimately, we will add other standard kernel shapes (e.g., linear, negative exponential) as well as an option for a user-supplied custom kernel either in the form of a user-supplied probability density function or a supplied raster.
-The kernel size is given by a user-specified bandwidth (h), where the meaning of the bandwidth varies depending on the kernel shape.
-For a Gaussian kernel, the bandwidth is equal to the standard deviation and thus captures roughly 68% of the kernel volume.
+Currently, the only kernel shape options are Gaussian (i.e., bell-shaped), linear, and negative exponential), but eventually we will add an option for a user-supplied custom kernel either in the form of a user-supplied probability density function or a supplied raster.
+The kernel size is given by a user-specified kernel width (w), where the meaning of the kernel width varies depending on the kernel form, as follows:

 where: b = bank account, given as the kernel window radius in number of cells